Higher complex structures: Higher complex structures

+\begin{Remark} The proof for the contractibility in the initial publication (IMRN 20/2021) is erroneous.
+Many thanks to Alex Nolte for pointing this out to us.
+A correct proof using the notion of harmonic $n$-complex structures can be found in his paper \cite{Nolte}. \end{Remark}

+\begin{Remark} As pointed out by Alex Nolte to us, there is a lack in the proof below: the existence of a tangent space at every point is not sufficient to be a manifold.
+The missing piece is the property of being Hausdorff.
+The action of higher diffeomorphisms being non-proper, this issue is non-trivial.
+We refer to his paper \cite{Nolte} for a proof that the moduli space $\hat{\mathcal{T}}^n_{\Sigma}$ is indeed a Hausdorff topological space. \end{Remark}

-To see that it is a manifold, we will examine the infinitesimal variation around any point.
+\begin{proof} We start by showing the manifold structure.
+For that, we examine the infinitesimal variation around any point.
 This will also give a description of the tangent and cotangent space.
 By definition, we have The infinitesimal variation around $\mu=(\mu_2,...,\mu_n)$ is then given by

 In the previous subsection, we have seen that every $n$-complex structure is locally trivializable.
 So there is an atlas in which $\mu:=(\mu_2,...,\mu_n)=0$.
 In addition we have computed the action of a Hamiltonian vector field on the $n$-complex structure in proposition \ref{varmu}.
 Locally, we can decompose the Hamiltonian into homogeneous parts of degrees 1 to $n-1$.
 All higher terms do not affect the $n$-complex structure.
 By proposition \ref{varmu} (with $\mu_k=0$ for all $k$), we get where $w_m$ is a section of $K^{m}$.
 Thus, the tangent space splits into parts To compute the cotangent space, we use the pairing between differential of type $(1-k,1)$ and of type $(k,0)$ given by integration over the surface.
 We get